 Chronic neck pain relief usually begins with a program of conservative treatment, which can include physical therapy, pain medication, exercise, behavior modification or therapeutic massage.
-The method of pain management to be used depends on the diagnosis, which will be arrived at once your doctor has asked questions about your symptoms, performed tests, and analyzed your medical history.
+The method of pain management to be used depends on the diagnosis, which will be arrived at once your physician has asked questions about your symptoms, performed tests, and analyzed your medical history.

-You may have questions of your own as you work with your doctor to develop a plan for chronic neck pain relief.
+You may have questions of your own as you work with your physician to develop a plan for chronic neck pain relief.
 One of those questions may be: What is chronic pain?
 The answer: Pain, whether intermittent or constant, is considered “chronic” when it lasts for three months or more without improvement.
 And, with that question answered, the next question is likely to be: What causes chronic neck pain?
 The answer to this question is not as straightforward, because the cause could be any of the following conditions:

 - Muscle strain

 - Bulging disc

 No matter the cause, your next – and most important – question will probably be: How can I find relief from neck pain?
 Again, it generally begins with a program of conservative treatment.
 However, if chronic neck pain persists even after weeks or months of conservative treatment, your physician might suggest surgery as an option.
 The goal of surgery is to achieve upper back and neck pain relief by decompressing an irritated or impinged nerve root, which might be causing symptoms like tingling, numbness, or muscle weakness, in addition to pain.
 Traditional decompression surgery typically involves vertebral fusion or disc replacement, procedures that require a long hospital stay and lengthy recuperation.